mabalew/quectocms/README.md

 ## Usage flow

+1. **First run:**
-1. On first run, the SQLite database is initialized automatically.
+   The SQLite database is initialized automatically
-2. If no `title` exists in `params`, the user is redirected to `/add_page`.
+   If the database does not contain a `title` in `params`, the app redirects to `/add_page`.
-3. The title form appears first; once saved, block creation fields appear:
+   The title form appears first; once saved, block creation fields appear:
    - page name
    - block position (integer)
    - block content (HTML allowed)

-4. `/` or `/page/<page>` renders all blocks ordered by `position`.
+2. **Normal usage:**
+   - Visit `/` to see public pages.
+   - Add or manage content through `/admin` (requires Basic Auth).

+3. **Adding content:**
+   - Use `/add_page` or link on the `/admin` page to create new pages or add blocks to existing ones.
+   - Uploaded files are stored under `static/uploads/YYYY/MM/DD/` with SHA-256 deduplication.
+   - If a file with the same hash already exists, it’s reused automatically.
-5. The right column lists comments and allows new ones.
+   - The right column lists comments and allows new ones.

-6. The footer shows data from `params` (version, creation, modification dates).
-7. The same page includes an upload form for images.
+4. **Editing content:**
+   - Go to `/edit/<page>` or use link on the `admin` page to modify or delete individual blocks.
+   - Each block can have its `content` and `position` changed independently.
+   - New blocks can be added directly from the editor view.

+5. **Deleting:**
+   - Pages or individual blocks can be removed from `/admin` or `/edit/<page>`.
+   - All deletions are immediate and permanent (no recycle bin).
 ---

 ## Media uploads